A Top Raleigh Workers Comp Lawyer Can Help You Recover Your Benefits

 After an injury, workers are required to report the injury to their employer.
-The employer may have medical staff available on site for an employee to see, but this is not always the case.
+The employer may have medical staff available on-site for an employee to see, but this is not always the case.
 For all employees, it is important to seek medical attention promptly.
 Notify the medical staff that the injury was work-related.

-In North Carolina, injured workers have the option of providing this written notice by providing the employer a copy of Form 18.
+In North Carolina, injured workers have the option of providing this written notice by providing the employer with a copy of Form 18.
 Form 18 is required by the North Carolina Industrial Commission to file a workers’ comp claim.
-Injured workers who fail to give timely notice to their employer and to file a claim with the North Carolina Industrial Commission risk losing the right to recover.
+Injured workers who fail to give timely notice to their employer and file a claim with the North Carolina Industrial Commission risk losing the right to recover.
 Both steps are critical to preserving your claim.

 Receiving Your Benefits